riosil/EdgeLED/README.md

 ## Updates

-* 6 June 2019 - received a batch of SFH3710 phototransistors from China.
-Simple mod enables auto dimming in the dark.
+* 6 June 2019 - optional SFH3710 phototransistor mod enables auto dimming in the dark.
 See comments in the example sketch.

 * 9 June 2019 - issues found with recent releases of the FastLED library; version 3.2.7 fails to compile for the ATtiny85, version 3.2.8 uses 48% more program memory for the example sketch.
 Last known working version of FastLED is 3.2.6.
 Fixed with release 3.2.9.

 * 9 Feb 2020 - FastLED is broken again with version 3.3.3, use version 3.3.2 until a fix is released.

 * 13 Oct 2021 - FastLED 3.4 works OK.
 Added Micronucleus bootloader v2.5.
 Minor tweak to the example code.

+* 29 Dec 2021 - V2.0 board; replace pads for 4-core phone handset cable (2 ground wires) with pads for 3-core cable, move pads for SPI bootloader programming to a separate connector (J2).
+Note missing ground on J2 pin 6 needs to be added manually.

 ---
 *© Keep Calm styles, though used in the UK since 1939, may be copyright in the EEA/EU by Keep Calm and Carry On Ltd.*